-Will any building a or structure older than 60 years be affected in any way?
-YES NO UNCERTAIN lf YES or UNCERTAIN, explain: No, there are no buildings in the vicinity that will be affected.
-Are there any signs of culturally or historically significant elements, as defined in section 2 of the NHRA, including Archaeological or paleontological sites, on or YES NO UNCERT close (within 20m) to the site?
-UNCERTAIN If YES or UNCERTAIN, explain: No, findings from the HIA conducted (Appendix G3.1) s of Driefontein dam will not have any impact on heritage uggest that t resources. he propose ed expansion
+Will any building or structure older than 60 years be affected in any way?
+NO UNCERTAIN If YES or UNCERTAIN, explain: No, there are no buildings in the vicinity that will be affected.
+Are there any signs of culturally or historically significant elements, as defined in section 2 of the NHRA, including Archaeological or paleontological sites, on or Close (within 20m) to the site?
+If YES or UNCERTAIN, explain: No, findings from the HIA conducted ( Appendix G3.1 ) suggest that the proposed expansion of Driefontein dam will not have any impact on heritage resources.

 Note: If uncertain, the Department may request that specialist input be provided and Heritage Western Cape must provide comment on this aspect of the proposal.
 (Please note that a copy of the comments obtained from the Heritage Resources Authority must be appended to this report as Appendix E1).

 11. APPLICABLE LEGISLATION, POLICIES, CIRCULARS AND/OR GUIDELINES